youssef06/show-around/README.md

 - Integrate Wit.ai to your Bot
 - Add stories on Wit.ai

-You can try it out [here](http://youssef06.github.io/react-vote/index.html)
+You can try it out [here](#)

-I built this simple Bot for learning purposes, if you have any suggestion/fix please feel free to contribute :).
+I built this simple Bot for learning purposes, if you have any suggestion/fix please feel free to contribute :)

 Setup
 -----
 You can clone this project and use it as a starting point to build your own Bot.

 1 - To get started you'll need to create a Facebook App and Page, you can find an up to date How-To guide [here](https://developers.facebook.com/docs/messenger-platform/guides/quick-start) (just follow the App configuration part, no need to write any code yet)

 To make your bot work your webhook URL needs to be in https, this is a requirement from facebook, you have many options for hosting your Bot:
 - Heroku
 - Modulus